Evans, Georgia

-Evans is a census-designated place (CDP) in Columbia County, Georgia, United States.
+Evans is an unincorporated community and census-designated place (CDP) in Columbia County, Georgia, United States.
 It is a suburb of Augusta and is part of the Augusta metropolitan area.
 The population was 29,011 at the 2010 census, up from 17,727 at the 2000 census.

-Evans County is named after General Clement A. Evans, however according to an interview with his son, Lawton B. Evans, in the Augusta Chronicle, the town of Evans was not named after his father, but rather after an unrelated family by the same last name.
 Evans is the de facto county seat of Columbia County, although Appling still holds the de jure designation.
 The Columbia County Government Center, the Government Complex Addition, and the Columbia County Courthouse Annex are all located in Evans.

 Geography

 Evans is located in eastern Columbia County, bordered to the northeast by the Savannah River, which forms the South Carolina state line.
 To the southeast is the town of Martinez.
 Downtown Augusta is 11 mi to the southeast.

-The original community of Evans is centered on North Belair Road (Georgia State Route 383 (SR 383)) southwest of Washington Road (SR 104).
+The original community of Evans is centered on North Belair Road (SR 383) southwest of Washington Road (SR 104).
 The community extends west from this point to Gibbs Road and Crawford Creek and south as far as Columbia Road (SR 232), but most of the settled area is north of Washington Road and Evans to Locks Road, extending west as far as Little Kiokee Creek and east to Stevens Creek Dam on the Savannah River.

 According to the United States Census Bureau, the CDP has a total area of 68.8 km2, of which 65.4 km2 is land and 3.3 km2, or 4.87%, is water.

+Origin of the name

+Evans has no relationship to Evans County, Georgia, which is located about 110 miles south of Columbia County and the Evans community.
+Evans County was named for General Clement A. Evans, but according to an interview with the general's son, Lawton B. Evans, published in the Augusta Chronicle, the community of Evans was not named for his father but for an unrelated family with the same last name.

 Demographics

+Evans first appeared as a census designated place in the 1990 U.S. census.

-2020 census
+2020

 As of the 2020 United States census, there were 34,536 people, 11,171 households, and 8,897 families residing in the CDP.